hyperspy/hyperspy/doc/user_guide/io.rst

 HDF5
 ----

-It is the default format and it is the only one that guarantees that no information will be lost in the writing process and that support saving data of arbitrary dimensions.
-It is based in the `HDF5 open standard <http://www.hdfgroup.org/HDF5/>`_.
+This is the default format and it is the only one that guarantees that no information will be lost in the writing process and that supports saving data of arbitrary dimensions.
+It is based on the `HDF5 open standard <http://www.hdfgroup.org/HDF5/>`_.
 The HDF5 file format is supported by `many applications <http://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm>`_.

 Note that only HDF5 files written by Hyperspy are supported.